jaydenmedia/easy_seq2seq/README.md

 mkdir working_dir
 ```

+Prepare the data for training:

-Download test/train data from Cornell Movie Dialog Corpus
+* If you do not have a dataset then download test/train data from Cornell Movie Dialog Corpus

 ```bash
 cd data/
 bash pull_data.sh
 ```

-Your own data may be placed into the data/ directory _**after**_ renaming them using the following convention:
+* If you have your own data then copy into the `data/` directory _**after**_ renaming them using the following convention:
   * train.enc
   * train.dec
   * test.enc
   * test.dec

 ## Training